icons8/flat-color-icons/README.md

 * As a font.

 ##Good Boy License
 We’ve released the icon pack under the [Good Boy License](http://icons8.com/good-boy-license/).
 We invented it.

-Please do whatever your mom would approve:
+Please do _whatever your mom would approve of:_
 * Download in any formats
 * Change
 * Fork.